CyberTrainingExercise/.github/profile/README.md

 ### Our Vision

-> Pioneer the future of Space Force cadet training.
+> Pioneer the future of cadet training.

 ### Our Mission

-> To provide i5 cadets a real, tangible, and engaging view of the 17X career fields and how they operate and interoperate within the Space Force.
+> To provide i5 cadets a real, tangible, and engaging view of the cyber career fields and how they operate and interoperate.

 ### Want to learn more?